TypeStrong/ntypescript/README.md

 npm install ntypescript --save --save-exact
 ```

 Each release is named after the day it was built and the git commit hash in Microsoft/TypeScript/master that it was built from.
+We recommend adding `save-exact` as there are no guarantees on when stuff might break and you want your users to get the same version you tested.

 ## Usage